uhi22/foccci/README.md

 ## Todos for now

+- [ ] Remove DC-grounding of the RX inputs
+- [ ] Transformer (discussion here: https://openinverter.org/forum/viewtopic.php?p=64465#p64465), maybe https://jlcpcb.com/partdetail/3170710-CL4532A201/C2904734
+- [ ] Adapt the footprints / part numbers for the parts which JLC could not populate
+- [ ] Adapt the part number for the NCV8402 (discussed here: https://openinverter.org/forum/viewtopic.php?p=62903#p62903)
 - [ ] TVS at the 12V.
 SMAJ18A ?
 - [ ] TVS at the CP
+- [ ] Stepdown layout optimization (discussed here: https://openinverter.org/forum/viewtopic.php?p=61697#p61697)
+- [ ] Add additional mounting holes
+- [ ] add optional "Molex Mini-Fit Jr. Header, Dual Row" for the case, that the Deutsch is not needed in certain use cases.
-- [ ] Docu: add details of step-by-step bring-up, incl current consumption
+- [ ] Docu: add details of step-by-step bring-up, incl current consumption, and typical errors

 ## Todos for Later

-- [ ] Add additional mounting holes and and optional "Molex Mini-Fit Jr. Header, Dual Row" for the case, that the Deutsch is not needed in certain use cases.
 - [ ] The use of the LEDs on GPIO0 to 3 is not clear.
 Are they used in the automotive firmware at all?
 GPIO3: on the CCM, this is connected to µC.43 via R8 (0 ohms).
 Measure the pin.
 - [ ] Regarding AMS1117-3.3 for the 3v3 regulators.
 These are tried and tested, but you may wish to avoid the polarized capacitor by using a more modern regulator.
 Consider TLV75733PDBV "Stable With a 1-μF Ceramic Output Capacitor"
 - [ ] The STM32F103 seems to meet the requirements and it's popular but be aware that it has a basic ARM core with no FPU.
 And: Do we need a low-power variant (stm32L4 series)?
 - [ ] Low-power concept is missing.
 Is the unit permanently powered?
 Do we need sleep/wakeup via inputs and/or CAN?
-- [ ] What's the plan for the PLC coupling circuit between J7 and J1, have you found a suitable transformer?
-The Pulse BMU6201NL transformer might do (it's qualified for the qca700x, see https://www.pulseelectronics.com/wideband-power-line-communication-plc-transformers/) and is available from Mouser
 - [ ] The QCA7005 is labelled QCA7000.
 - [ ] missing the JTAG port pull down resistors on the QCA
 - [ ] Could do with one more processor decoupler so that a cap can be dropped right against every package power pin.